Gambit-Framework/Docs/docs/server/overview.md

 ### Checking for Errors

-Gambit comes with a program `g2lint` (shamelessly stole the name from cs) to check for errors in your server profile.
+Gambit comes with a program [g2lint](../tools/g2lint.md) to check for errors in your server profile.